gs-yoon/gs-yoon.github.io/project.md

 layout: page
 title: Projects
 ---
-This section describe my projects befor graduate.
+This page describe my projects befor graduate.
 All of the projects are not related to school lecture.

 # Learning Based Kalman Filter